mazarzycki/authorization_authentication_flow/README.md

 **client.py**: Simulates the interaction between a client and the resource API, including obtaining an authentication token and using it to access the resource.

-The flow can can be seen on the chart:
+The flow can be seen on the chart:

 ![Authentication flow](diagram.jpg)